EwilsonS/Evan_Wilson_JavaS1/README.md

   - many formed
   - derived types are base types
   - The type will determine what methods are available.
-  - recall the "is-A' rela tionship.
+  - recall the "is-A' relationship.
 A developer is not always a team Lead but a TL is always a dev.